kanriapp/kanri/README.md

 - 🛠 Customizable - allows for custom themes, background images and card colors
 - ⌨ With power users in mind - implements keyboard shortcuts to speed up board navigation

-> **Note**: This is a fairly early and untested version, it is advised to make regular JSON exports.
+> **Note**: This project is still in active development, it is advised to make regular JSON exports to prevent data loss.
 Any testers that provide feedback are greatly appreciated.

 ## 📋 Roadmap
 Long term vision for the project: